 c) promoting close co-operation and communication between parents, teachers and the wider community where appropriate;

-d) studying and discussing matters of mutual interest relating to the education and welfare of pupils;
+d) studying and discussing matters of mutual interest relating to the education and welfare of pupils; studying and discussing matters of mutual interest with NLC relating to the education and welfare of pupils where these matters relate to fundraising activities or projects.
+This may or may not also be in conjunction with the Parent Council where appropriate;

 e) any other activity that the General Committee agrees by majority furthers the aims of the Association.